Impact of Metal Cation on Chiral Properties of 2D Halide Perovskites: Results and discussion

 In Figure~\ref{fig:temperature_dependence}, we show the temperature dependence of $\degreechi$ for the various components of the \smbamix{} perovskite.
 At low temperature (\SI{50}{\K}), the cation arrangement ($\epsA$) is the most chiral across all compositions, with $\degreechi$ $=$ +1.00.
 The in-plane inorganic distortions ($\epsMXpar$) are also highly chiral, with $\degreechi$ between +0.82 and +0.96.
 The other components have a substantially lower degree of chirality between +0.24 and +0.48 for the out-of-plane inorganic framework distortions ($\epsMXperp$) and $\degreechi$ between +0.33 and +0.35 for the hydrogen bond asymmetry ($\hbasym$).
 Notably, we find that the trends in the magnitude of the structural descriptors (Table~\ref{tab:structural_descriptors}) are preserved in the degree of chirality.
 To demonstrate, \smbasn{} (x $=$ 1) exhibited the largest in-plane chirality in the inorganic layers, and thus it exhibits the largest degree of chirality for $\epsMXpar$.
 Similarly, \smbapb{} (x $=$ 0), with its large out-of-plane chirality, has the largest degree of chirality for $\epsMXperp$.

-Increasing the temperature, we find that $\degreechi$ decreases for all descriptors, except for the arrangement of organic cations ($\epsA$), which maintains its chirality (Figure~\ref{fig:temperature_dependence}a).
+With increasing temperature, $\degreechi$ decreases for all descriptors except for the organic cation arrangement ($\epsA$), whose chirality is preserved due to the locked orientation of the large organic cations in their packing (Figure~\ref{fig:temperature_dependence}a).
 In contrast, the inorganic framework loses its chirality, $\epsMXpar$, $\epsMXperp$, with increasing temperature (Figure~\ref{fig:temperature_dependence}b-c).
 Increased thermal motion leads to a less persistent hydrogen bonding to the organic cations (Figure~\ref{fig:temperature_dependence}d), and as this is the mechanism by which the inorganic framework acquires chirality~\cite{sonUnravelingChiralityTransfer2023, polsTemperatureDependentChiralityHalide2024}, the latter decreases with increasing temperature.

 When different compositions are compared, we find that at \SI{300}{\K} and below, the different perovskite compositions result in a varying degree of chirality.
 These difference may affect the lattice vibrations of these materials.
 Interestingly, at higher temperatures ($\geq$ \SI{350}{\K}), the chirality of the structures converges to similar values, regardless of the metal composition, indicating that temperature effects override structural differences.
-Furthermore, the mixing of the metal cations, ordered or random, does not impact the temperature dependence of the chirality (SI Note 4 and 5).
+Furthermore, the mixing of the metal cations, ordered or random, does not impact the temperature dependence of the chirality (SM Note 5~\cite{supplementalMaterial}).
 The similarity in this decay can be related to the observed similarities in the hydrogen bonds across various compositions and atomic details of the mixing.
-This is evidenced by similar orientational lifetimes for the \ch{NH3^{+}} head groups, connecting the organic and inorganic components of the perovskites (SI Note 6).
+This is evidenced by similar orientational lifetimes for the \ch{NH3^{+}} head groups, connecting the organic and inorganic components of the perovskites (SM Note 6~\cite{supplementalMaterial}).